giampa-code/cookiecutter-personal/{{ cookiecutter.project_slug }}/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, MDs, etc.
     │   └── figures         <- Generated graphics and figures to be used in reporting.
     │
-    ├── environment.yml    <- The requirements file for reproducing the analysis environment.
+    ├── *environment.yml    <- The requirements file for reproducing the analysis environment.
     │
-    ├── .here              <- File that will stop the search if none of the other criteria │                         apply when searching head of project.
     │
     ├── setup.py           <- Makes project pip installable (pip install -e .)
     │                         so {{ cookiecutter.project_module_name }} can be imported.